 In addition to the investigation of the independent special committee of our board of directors noted above, WSU has also announced that it has undertaken a review of claims of potential research misconduct involving research conducted by Dr. Kawas during her doctoral studies at WSU.
 We understand this review is ongoing, and at this time we cannot predict what, if any, effect the investigation will ultimately have on our business and reputation.
 We are also unable to predict with any certainty when WSU's investigation will be completed.
 It is possible that the ongoing investigation by WSU will come to different conclusions, or uncover additional or different information, than the investigation of the independent special committee of our board of directors, the conclusions of which are discussed under "-An independent special committee of our board of directors engaged in a review of papers co-authored by our former chief executive officer in connection with her doctoral research at Washington State University.
-The special committee's findings included that (i) our former chief executive office altered images in her 2011 doctoral dissertation and at least four research papers that she co-authored while a graduate student at Washington State University, and published from 2011 to 2014, (ii) that we cited challenged research papers in certain communications and applications, and (iii) that WSU's dihexa patent, exclusively licensed to us, incorporated certain of these altered images.
+The special committee's findings included that (i) our former chief executive officer altered images in her 2011 doctoral dissertation and at least four research papers that she co-authored while a graduate student at Washington State University, and published from 2011 to 2014, (ii) that we cited challenged research papers in certain communications and applications, and (iii) that WSU's dihexa patent, exclusively licensed to us, incorporated certain of these altered images.
 Washington State University has undertaken a review of claims of potential research misconduct involving our former chief executive officer's doctoral research at Washington State University.
 We cannot predict when WSU's investigation will be completed or what conclusions WSU will reach".
-The conclusions from WSU's investigation could have a material adverse impact on our business, reputation, scientific credibility. and prospects, as well as our in-licensed patents and pending patent applications, current grants and pending grant applications, and our relationship with WSU, from whom we in-license patents and patent applications underlying certain of our product candidates.
+The conclusions from WSU's investigation could have a material adverse impact on our business, reputation, scientific credibility, and prospects, as well as our in-licensed patents and pending patent applications, current grants and pending grant app